opendocsg/opendoc-family-justice-courts-practice-directions/Appendix B- Discovery and Inspection of Electronic Documents.md

-# Appendices

-## Appendix A: Forms

-<a href="./assets/forms/Form%201.docx" download>Form 1 - Section 94 Originating Summons Form</a>

-<a href="./assets/forms/Form%202.docx" download>Form 2 - Notice of Section 94 Originating Summons Form</a>

-<a href="./assets/forms/Form%203.docx" download>Form 3 - Writ Form</a>

-<a href="./assets/forms/Form%204.docx" download>Form 4 - Summons Form</a>

-<a href="./assets/forms/Form%205.docx" download>Form 5 - Notice of Renewal Form</a>

-<a href="./assets/forms/Form%206.docx" download>Form 6 - Statement of Claim (Divorce/Judicial Separation) Form</a>

-<a href="./assets/forms/Form%207.docx" download>Form 7 - Statement of Claim (Rescission of Judgment of Judicial Separation) Form</a>

-<a href="./assets/forms/Form%208.docx" download>Form 8 - Statement of Particulars Form</a>

-<a href="./assets/forms/Form%209.docx" download>Form 9 - Notice of Proceedings (Other Party) Form</a>

-<a href="./assets/forms/Form%2010.docx" download>Form 10 - Agreed Parenting Plan Form</a>

-<a href="./assets/forms/Form%2011.docx" download>Form 11 - Plaintiff's Proposed Parenting Plan Form</a>

-<a href="./assets/forms/Form%2012.docx" download>Form 12 - Agreed Matrimonial Property Plan Form</a>

-<a href="./assets/forms/Form%2013.docx" download>Form 13 - Particulars of Housing Arrangement Form</a>

-<a href="./assets/forms/Form%2014.docx" download>Form 14 - Plaintiff's Proposed Matrimonial Property Plan Form</a>

-<a href="./assets/forms/Form%2015.docx" download>Form 15 - Acknowledgement of Service (Other Party) Form</a>

-<a href="./assets/forms/Form%2016.docx" download>Form 16 - Memorandum of Appearance (Other Party) Form</a>

-<a href="./assets/forms/Form%2017.docx" download>Form 17 - Acknowledgement of Service (Defendant) Form</a>

-<a href="./assets/forms/Form%2018.docx" download>Form 18 - Memorandum of Appearance (Defendant) Form</a>

-<a href="./assets/forms/Form%2019.docx" download>Form 19 - Notice of Proceedings (Advertisement) Form</a>

-<a href="./assets/forms/Form%2020.docx" download>Form 20 - Affidavit of Service Form</a>

-Other Forms - Download the full Appendices here:

-<a href="./assets/Appendices/fjc-epd-appendices-25mar19.docx" download>PDF Version</a>

-<a href="./assets/Appendices/fjc-epd-appendices-25mar19.pdf" download>Word Version</a>

-## Appendix B: Discovery and Inspection of Electronic Documents
+# Appendix B: Discovery and Inspection of Electronic Documents

-### Part 1: Agreed electronic discovery protocol
+## Part 1: Agreed electronic discovery protocol

-**(1) Scope of electronic discovery**
+### (1) Scope of electronic discovery

-> (a) General discovery of the following class or classes of electronically stored documents shall be given:
+(a) General discovery of the following class or classes of electronically stored documents shall be given:

-> [eg Electronic mail, correspondence, letters, etc.]
+[eg Electronic mail, correspondence, letters, etc.]

-> (b) The party giving discovery shall take reasonable steps to decrypt encrypted files or encrypted storage locations, media or devices in order to identify discoverable electronically stored documents.
+(b) The party giving discovery shall take reasonable steps to decrypt encrypted files or encrypted storage locations, media or devices in order to identify discoverable electronically stored documents.
 This may include taking reasonable steps to obtain the decryption code and/or using reasonable technical means to perform decryption of the encrypted files or encrypted storage locations, media or devices.

-> (c) For the avoidance of doubt, electronically stored documents residing in folders or directories in storage locations, media or devices, including folders or directories where temporarily deleted files are located (for example the Recycle Bin folder or Trash folder) are within the scope of general discovery; deleted files or file
+(c) For the avoidance of doubt, electronically stored documents residing in folders or directories in storage locations, media or devices, including folders or directories where temporarily deleted files are located (for example the Recycle Bin folder or Trash folder) are within the scope of general discovery; deleted files or file